 By Seaborn Networks

-About Seaborn Networks, LLCSeaborn Networks is the developer and operator of Seabras-1, the first express submarine cable system between the US and Sao Paulo, Brazil.
+Seaborn Networks, the developer and operator of the first express submarine cable system between the United States and Sao Paulo, Brazil, announced today that Erikas Napjus, a recognized expert on global carrier-grade telecommunications, has been elected to Seaborn Networks' board of directors.